EmilJavadli/EmilJavadli.github.io/index.md

 ### Fraud Detection based on the specifications of the payments

-The goal of fraud detection is to identify patterns or anomalies in the data that may indicate fraudulent behavior.
-In this project, I tried to find fraudulent transactions based on the transaction amounts and different customer behaviours using XGBoost Classifier along with fine-tuning algorithm BayesSearch.
+The objective of fraud detection is to detect any irregular patterns or anomalies within the data that could potentially indicate fraudulent activity.
+In this project, the focus was on identifying fraudulent transactions by analyzing the transaction amounts and various customer behaviors.
+To achieve this, an XGBoost Classifier was utilized in conjunction with the fine-tuning algorithm BayesSearch.
 <img src="images/Fraud_detection.png?raw=true"/>
 <a href="https://colab.research.google.com/drive/1XkQzwraZ0WONLY94eDm4ztxtaZkqUQmJ?usp=share_link">View code on Colab</a>